anisha1706/ProjectBioNet/README.md

 ## Example Output
 Example plots can be found in the `figures/` directory.
 These plots provide visualizations of the ligand activities, ligand-target interactions, and GO enrichment results.

-## Session Info
-The session information used for this analysis can be found in `sessionInfo.txt`, which includes details about the R environment and package versions used.

 ## Contact
 For any questions, please contact [Anisha Bhandare](mailto:anisha.bhandare@gmail.com).